Emmanuel Sanders Player Prop Bets for NFL Week 14 | Buffalo vs. Tampa Bay 12/12/2021

 - Sanders put together a 22-yard performance against the Patriots last week on three catches while being targeted six times.

-- During his last three games, Sanders has nine catches (on 14 targets) for 76 yards, averaging 25.3 yards per game.
+- Sanders has 76 receiving yards on nine catches (14 targets) in his last three games, averaging 25.3 yards per game.

 Sanders' Buffalo Teammates